sunpho84/SUNphi/README.md

     spin(transpose(ciccio),1)=spin(adj(conj(ciaccio)),2);

     // Explenation:
+    //
-    // - "spin" get a view of an expression to a specific entry of the
+    // - "spin" gets a view to a specific entry of the tensor component "Spin",
-    //   tensor component "Spin", 1 in this case
+    //   (1 in this case)
-    // - "transpose" swap row with column indices for colour and spin
+    // - "transpose" swaps row with column indices (and types in the TensKind
+    //   signature, see above MyTk) for colour and spin
     // - "conj" returns a conjugated view on the bracketed expression,
-    //   so that getting the real part of it does nothing, while imaginary
+    //   so that getting the real part of it does nothing, while getting the
-    //   get the minus of it
+    //   imaginary returns minus it
-    // - "adj" transposes and takes the conjugated
+    // - "adj" transposes and takes the conjugated simultaneously
     //
-    // Tada!
+    // Ta-da!
 Some magic occurs at assignement:
+    //
-    // - transposition is moved to lhs (so that reading is sequential)
+    // - transposition is moved to lhs (so that reading would be sequential)
-    // - the two nested "transposed" occurrency annihilates with each other,
+    // - the two nested "transposed" annihilates with each other,leaving out (at
-    //   leaving out (at compile time) a reference to "ciaccio"
+    //   compile time) a reference to "ciaccio"
-    // - the same occurrs to the conugation
+    // - the same occurrs to the conugation, leaving a reference to ciccio
     // - all the most external free indices of the expression are fused, and threadized (soon)
     // - the innermost component is recognized to be vectorizable (on his way)
     //